The average fuel pressure for this systems is between 12 psi, and no more than 15 psi.

 removing the fuel filter.

-- We purchased this adapter from MAC Tools, this tool needs to be installed in place of the fuel filter.
+- We purchased this adapter available in our tool section of our online store, this tool needs to be installed in place of the fuel filter.

 Once you have the fuel filter removed, lubricate the o-ring seals in the fuel lines with petroleum jelly, next proceed to install the fuel line adapter and tighten it by hand.